ZenBusiness Small Business Glossary

 Record Date: A record date is the cut-off date established by a corporation’s board of directors to determine which shareholders are eligible to receive a dividend or distribution.

-Registered Agent: A registered agent is a person or entity that serves as a business’s legal point of contact.
+Registered Agent (For more information, please see our what is a registered agent page): A registered agent is a person or entity that serves as a business’s legal point of contact.

 Regulations: Regulations are authoritative rule[s] dealing with details or procedures for businesses.